 Moreover, Mormons teach that Christ is a secondary, inferior god.
 He does not exist from all eternity.
 (Nor, for that matter, does his Father.)
 He was first made by a union of his heavenly parents.
 After having been reared and taught in the heavens, he achieved a certain divine stature.

 Mormons now believe that Christ’s divinity is virtually equal to that of his Father’s.
 As we have seen, this is a compromised godhood: Jesus Christ merely joins the end of a long line of gods who have preceded him, an infinite “regression” of divine beings whose origin Mormons cannot explain.

 The LDS church teaches that all men must pass through mortality in human bodies before they can reach godhood.
 Yet their third, separate god, called the Holy Ghost, has not yet received a mortal body, even though he is considered to be another god.
 Mormon theology typically does not address this contradiction.

 Latter-Day Saints do not believe that the Father, the Son, and the Holy Ghost are the only three gods there are.
-Rather, they believe in (though do not worship) a "plurality" of gods, gods without number, each one ruling his own creation.
+Rather, they believe in a “plurality” of gods, gods without number, each one ruling his own creation.
 Thus, the three separate gods who rule our universe are finite in power—they sustain and govern only a tiny portion of all that exists.